 Parasites are organisms that survive by feeding off of other creatures.
-Among cats, parasites generally feed on the animal’s blood.
-Detecting internal parasites can be difficult, but a close inspection of skin and fur is usually all that is needed to uncover traces of external parasites such as ear mites and fleas.
+Among cats, parasites generally feed on the animal’s blood, tissues or intestinal contents.

 There are many types of worms that are internal parasites to cats.
 If you see small, rice-like debris around your cat’s anus or in her bedding, take her to your veterinarian.
 He will need to run simple tests to identify what type of worm is present so that he can prescribe the proper medication to eliminate the parasite

-Coccidia are microscopic parasites.
-They live in cells within the lining of the intestines.
+These microscopic parasites live in cells within the lining of the intestines.
 The most common symptom is diarrhea.
 Left untreated, the animal becomes extremely weak and dehydrated.
 Fortunately, coccidiosis is treatable.
 Drugs such as sulfadimethoxine (Albon) and trimethoprim-sulfadiazine (Tribrissen) are effective in the treatment and prevention of coccidia.
 However, these drugs do not kill the parasites, but rather inhibit reproduction – elimination of coccidia from the intestine is slow.

 There are several effective treatments for ear mites, such as Fipronil (Frontline) and Selamectin (Revolution).
 Ear mites are easily treated with eardrops but are very contagious to other cats.
 If you have a multi-cat household, isolate the infected cat as soon as possible.
 Ear mites are not transmitted from cats to humans.

 If your cat has had fleas in the past, it is very likely that you have flea eggs and larvae in your carpet and upholstery.
 Your veterinarian can suggest a “flea bomb” based on how bad the infestation is.
-It is important to follow the package instructions carefully and repeat treatment as directed in order to make sure all the generations are eliminated.
+Follow instructions carefully and repeat treatment as directed in order to make sure all the generations are eliminated.